seed4j/seed4j/documentation/module-creation.md

 - `JHipsterModuleResource`: describe the module organization, it is used to generate the APIs;
 - `JHipsterModule`: describe the changes done by the module.

-You can start by the element you prefer but to create a `JHipsterModuleResource` you'll need to be able to build a `JHipsterModule`.
+You can start with the element you prefer but to create a `JHipsterModuleResource` you'll need to be able to build a `JHipsterModule`.

 ## Creating a JHipsterModule